Denis-Pe/game-of-life/README.md

 ### Working On

-- Getting the squares to draw nicely with the corner radius
+- Getting the squares to draw with a nice corner radius
-- Polishing the squares' positioning